JeremyOT/Toto/docs/source/overview.rst

 with 'eventname'.
 Toto's events were primarily designed to be combined with tornado's support for non-blocking requests.
 See the "chat" template for an example.

-_Toto's event system supports sending events across multiple instances both on the same machine and in a distributed system.
-Run your server with --help for more configuration options_
+Toto's event system supports sending events across multiple instances both on the same machine and in a distributed system.
+Run your server with --help for more configuration options.

 Daemonization
 =============